r3md3v/slim4api/README.md

 ### Logins:
 - Create token: `POST /tokens` username or email/password
 - Delete token: `GET /logout`
-- CLeanup logins+token: `GET /cleanup`
+- Cleanup logins+token: `GET /cleanup`

 ## FORMS:

-- createUserForm.php = triggers `POST /users` username,password,firstname,lastname,email,profile
+- createUserForm.php = CRUD call to API for actions Create/Read/Update/Delete (PHP curl required)
-- createCustomerForm.php = triggers `POST /customers` cusname,address,city,phone,email
+- createCustomerForm.php = CRUD call to API for actions Create/Read/Update/Delete (PHP curl required)
-- login.php = required to trigger `/users` endpoint
+- login.php = triggers `/users` endpoint
 - checkJWTForm.php = gives detail about a JSON Web Token
 - hashPWDForm.php = returns a BCRYPT hashed version of a string

 ## JWT IN ACTION:

-- Access to endpoint /users is protected by JWT and require issuance of a token via endpoint /tokens or form login.php.
+- Access to endpoint /users is protected by JWT and requires issuance of a token via endpoint /tokens or form login.php.
-- Each login attempt is recorded in table loginlog
+- Each login attempt is recorded in table loglogins and each token issued is recorded table logtokens

 ## Docker